 SHEREEN MARISOL MERAJI, BYLINE: Michael Brown was shot and killed in a neighborhood filled with sprawling apartment complexes that the world now thinks of as a war zone.
 But residents say before all of this, life was pretty uneventful.

-MERAJI: Cherethia Salisbury said she moved to this area couple of years ago because of the manicured lawns and community feel.
+MERAJI: Cherethia Saulsberry said she moved to this area couple of years ago because of the manicured lawns and community feel.

-MERAJI: Salsberry adds what's most frightening is the unpredictability at night - tear gas, looting, police checkpoints and now the National Guard.
+MERAJI: Saulsberry adds what's most frightening is the unpredictability at night - tear gas, looting, police checkpoints and now the National Guard.
 Neighbor Charlotte Knight says it's hard to run a basic errand.

 UNIDENTIFIED WOMAN: Or cars to get to it.